 There is no question your best efforts are put forth on every project but sometimes you may need additional protection over and above your expertise and good intentions.
 To protect yourself from an unforeseen situation like this purchase a professional liability insurance policy.
-While most people are familiar with general liability insurance polices and tend to opt for this insurance coverage alone, unfortunately, especially in the most inopportune events, they soon discover this type of coverage does not extend to cover claims stemming from professional advice and services.
+While most people are familiar with commercial general liability insurance quote policies and tend to opt for this insurance coverage alone, unfortunately, especially in the most inopportune events, they soon discover this type of coverage does not extend to cover claims stemming from professional advice and services.
 Professional liability insurance coverage, however, does protect you in situations where your professional advice or service is being challenged, such as in the case of a lawsuit.
 To protect yourself from claims related to professional advice and services, we recommend that you purchase a professional liability insurance policy for engineers.

 EasyCover enables you to request an E&O insurance quote easily and within minutes.
 No waiting, no hassles, fast, effective insurance coverage available at your fingertips.
 You can also speak to one of our licensed insurance brokers by calling us toll free at 844-439-2683 or by using our live chat during regular business hours, MST time, Monday through Friday.

 Also, you can check all main coverage services: